zalyoung/gitlab-handbook/content/teamops/measurement-clarity.md

 {{% details summary="Examples and resources for transparent feedback" %}}
 **Example:** [A member of GitLab's L&D Team Giving Feedback to the CEO](/handbook/people-group/guidance-on-feedback/#guidance-on-giving-and-receiving-feedback)

-At GitLab, our mission that [everyone can contribute] even influences our feedback guidelines—suggesting that any team member, at any level, can give feedback to any other team member, at any level.
-In this video about [Guidance on Giving and Receiving Feedback](/handbook/people-group/guidance-on-feedback/#guidance-on-giving-and-receiving-feedback), the CEO of GitLab, Sid Sijbrandij, discusses this challenge in more detail, and asks for performance feedback from a member of the Learning & Development team.
+At GitLab, our mission that [everyone can contribute](/handbook/company/mission/) even influences our feedback guidelines—suggesting that any team member, at any level, can give feedback to any other team member, at any level.

 **Resource:** [Guide to Giving Remote Feedback](https://www.workplaceless.com/blog/guide-to-remote-feedback) (playbook)
 {{% /details %}}